 Kansas peonies are frilly red-pink peony flowers with double-petal blooms.
 The Kansas Peony was bred by Myron D. Bigger of Topeka, Kansas, and was introduced in 1940.
 The Kansas Peony received the 1957 Gold Medal from the American Peony Society.
 Myron Bigger became the president of the American Peony Society from 1958-1959.

 Peony ‘Kansas’ has large double flowers, reaching 8″ across.
-These large blooms are supported by very strong upright stems.
+These large pink-red blooms are supported by very strong upright stems.
 While the flowers do not have a floral or any delightful fragrance, they have the appearance of old-fashioned garden roses.
-The plant also showcase dark shiny lobed leaves in the form of foliage and exceptionally strong stems.
+The plant also showcases dark, shiny, lobed leaves in the form of foliage and exceptionally strong stems.

-The flowers of ‘Kansas’ are termed “Doubles”, as they have multiple layers of petals.
+Kansas flowers are called “doubles” as they have multiple layers of petals.
 These big, fluffy, puffball-like flowers are among the largest types of peony blooms (and certainly the heaviest!).
 Other types of double peonies include Karl Rosenfeld peony, Sarah Bernhardt peony, and Festiva Maxima peony.

-Peonies come in six main types of flower forms: Single, Anemone, Japanese, Semi-Double, Bombe, and Full Double.
-Full Double peonies like ‘Kansas’ are known for their voluminous layers of petals.
-In this flower type, all stamens and carpels in the centre of the flower are transformed into petals.
-Double peonies look like a flower inside a flower (hence the term “double”).
+Peonies come in six main flower forms: single, anemone, Japanese, semi-double, bombe, and full double.
+Full double peonies like ‘Kansas’ are known for their voluminous layers of petals.
+In this flower type, all stamens and carpels in the center of the flower are transformed into petals.
+The blooms are full and frilly!

 Plant peonies in hardiness zones 2-8.
-Their preferred garden zone is usually 4-7, but Kansas Peonies are a little more resistant to the heat than your average peony, meaning that it tends to thrive in the 8 climate zone a little better than most.
-This does not mean that it can be grown in hotter climate zones than this—8 is still the maximum.
+Their preferred garden zone is usually 4-7, but Kansas plants are a little more resistant to the heat than your average peony, meaning that they tend to thrive in zone 8 a little better than most.
+They need a cold period to bloom, so avoid planting peonies in zones 9+ unless you can artificially chill the plants.

-Within your garden, this herbaceous peony grows best in a spot that gets plenty of bright sunshine and has deep soil with good drainage.
-If you find that the peonies begin to dry out, replant them in an area that receives light afternoon shade or partial shade.
-Like other peonies, it struggles to compete with trees, bushes, or shrubs, so be sure to plant it away from those.
+Within your garden, this herbaceous peony grows best in a spot with plenty of bright sunshine and deep soil with good drainage.
+In the hottest zones (7-8), consider planting them in an area that receives light afternoon shade or partial shade if you’re worried about being able to water consistently.

-When planting more than one of them, plant them three to four feet away from each other for the best results.
+When planting more than one peony, plant them three to four feet away from each other for the best results.

 Peonies like soil with a neutral to slightly acidic pH that is deep and drains well.
 If you have soil that is capable of growing plants without fertilizer, then there is no reason to use more than a tiny bit of fertilizer for these flowers.

-The best time to grow peonies is through early spring planting or later in the fall.
+The best time to plant peonies is early spring planting or in the fall.
 The best time to move them is in early fall (although they don’t love being moved).
 It is important that the root system has at least six weeks to settle in before the ground freezes.

 Caring for peonies

 There’s no need to mulch them heavily, even in the winter.
-If you do decide to mulch them, light mulching will be fine.
+Light mulching will be fine if you do decide to mulch over them in colder areas (zones 2-4).
 Peonies are very cold-hardy!

-Along with trimming back dying blossoms, you should also trim the peony plant’s foliage to the ground before each winter to protect it from overwintering.
+Along with trimming back dying blossoms, you should also trim the peony plant’s foliage to the ground before each winter to protect it from overwintering pests.